×

 Examining the cancer cells under a microscope will reveal the differences between Hodgkin’s and non-Hodgkin’s lymphoma.
 Hodgkin’s lymphoma is identified if a particular kind of cell known as a Reed-Sternberg cell is observed.
 An absence of the Reed-Sternberg cell indicates that the lymphoma is non-Hodgkin’s.

-Age of the patients diagnosed with either form of the disease can be used as a difference between Hodgkin and non-Hodgkin lymphoma.
+The age of the patients diagnosed with either form of the disease can be used as a difference between Hodgkin and non-Hodgkin lymphoma.

-Hodgkin lymphoma: Patients with this illness are typically 39 years old.
+Hodgkin Lymphoma: Patients with this illness are typically 39 years old.

-Non-Hodgkin lymphoma: Patients with non-Hodgkin lymphoma are typically 67 years old when diagnosed.
+Non-Hodgkin Lymphoma: Patients with non-Hodgkin lymphoma are typically 67 years old when diagnosed.

-Non-Hodgkin lymphoma: This is the seventh-most diagnosed cancer.
+Non-Hodgkin Lymphoma: This is the seventh-most diagnosed cancer.

 The specific circumstances of each patient determine the survival data as a difference between Hodgkin and non-Hodgkin lymphoma; however, in general, the five-year relative survival rate for Hodgkin lymphoma is higher than that of non-Hodgkin lymphoma.
 The fact that non-Hodgkin lymphoma is frequently discovered when the cancer has progressed could be one factor or more.

-Non-Hodgkin lymphoma: This cancer has over 30 different types and countless subtypes.
+Non-Hodgkin Lymphoma: This cancer has over 30 different types and countless subtypes.
 About 30% of cases are diffuse large B-cell lymphoma (DLBCL), which is the most prevalent type.

-Hodgkin lymphoma: Chemotherapy and radiation therapy, which can be administered separately or in combination, are the most widely used treatments for Hodgkin lymphoma.
+Hodgkin Lymphoma: Chemotherapy and radiation therapy, which can be administered separately or in combination, are the most widely used treatments for Hodgkin lymphoma.
 Certain patients may require additional treatments, such as immunotherapy or allogeneic stem cell transplantation, based on their specific needs and diagnosis.

-Hodgkin lymphoma: This lymphoma is more likely to appear in lymph nodes in the chest, neck, or underarms.
+Hodgkin Lymphoma: This lymphoma is more likely to appear in lymph nodes in the chest, neck, or underarms.

-Non-Hodgkin lymphoma: This lymphoma is more likely to appear in lymph nodes throughout the body or in organs.
+Non-Hodgkin Lymphoma: This lymphoma is more likely to appear in lymph nodes throughout the body or in organs.

-Hodgkin lymphoma: Hodgkin’s lymphoma occurs slightly more often in men than in women.
+Hodgkin Lymphoma: Hodgkin’s lymphoma occurs slightly more often in men than in women.

-Non-Hodgkin lymphoma: Men are more likely than women to develop non-Hodgkin’s lymphoma overall, but certain subtypes are more common in the female population.
+Non-Hodgkin Lymphoma: Men are more likely than women to develop non-Hodgkin’s lymphoma overall, but certain subtypes are more common in the female population.

-Hodgkin lymphoma: The likelihood of developing Hodgkin’s lymphoma in siblings of young individuals with the disease is very high.
+Hodgkin Lymphoma: The likelihood of developing Hodgkin’s lymphoma in siblings of young individuals with the disease is very high.
 The risk for identical twins is extremely high.

-Non-Hodgkin lymphoma: The risk of getting non-Hodgkin’s lymphoma is increased if you have a sibling, parent, or child who has the disease.
+Non-Hodgkin Lymphoma: The risk of getting non-Hodgkin’s lymphoma is increased if you have a sibling, parent, or child who has the disease.

-Hodgkin lymphoma: Individuals with a history of mononucleosis caused by the Epstein-Barr virus are more susceptible to Hodgkin’s lymphoma.
+Hodgkin Lymphoma: Individuals with a history of mononucleosis caused by the Epstein-Barr virus are more susceptible to Hodgkin’s lymphoma.

-Non-Hodgkin lymphoma: Burkitt’s lymphoma, a specific kind of non-Hodgkin’s lymphoma that primarily affects African children, has also been connected to the Epstein-Barr virus.
+Non-Hodgkin Lymphoma: Burkitt’s lymphoma, a specific kind of non-Hodgkin’s lymphoma that primarily affects African children, has also been connected to the Epstein-Barr virus.

 • Chronic Hepatitis C